-Amir Nashat is a partner in our Boston office.
+Amir Nashat is a managing partner in Polaris’ Boston office.
 Amir joined Polaris in April 2002 and focuses on investments in healthcare, consumer products and energy.

 Deshpande Center for Technological Innovation, MIT, Member